TancyKao/EEG_CFCprocessing/sphinx/Installation.rst

 Installation
 ============

+This section will teach you how to download and set up Python and get EEG CFC analysis.

 The EEG CFC analysis is performed in a Python environment with some dependences.
 Make sure if you have python 3.6 or higher installed.

 1. Install Python (v.3+) through the Miniconda installer.
 Download the installer corresponding to your system from: https://docs.conda.io/en/latest/miniconda.html